 Our first product, was a 1 oz size for cooking lobsters.
 The Packaging, was a handmade envelope with the salt inside and directions on the back.
 I took the "Maine Sea Salt for Cooking Lobster" to the area fish markets to sell.
 The reaction was, "are you crazy?"
 I begged them to try it, free, give it a couple days.
 It wasn't long before they started calling and asked for more.
 That's when I knew it would succeed.

 Our salt works took off.
-Maine Sea Salt is thru out the United States, in Health food stores.
+Maine Sea Salt is throughout the United States, in Health food stores.
 Specialty food shops, and high end restaurants.
 Our packaging has expanded from the 1 oz bag.
 Maine Sea Salt is in convenient, refillable glass grinders.
 Our fancy gift jar is for special occasions.
 The 14 oz wide glass jar is our bulk, perfect to keep in the kitchen.
-My newest, is a 3oz Salt Shaker, with a easy flip top lid.
+My newest, is a 3 oz Salt Shaker, with a easy flip top lid.
 Has large holes for easy shaking.
 It's great!